 |In most cases, plan provides prescription drug coverage (you may be required to pay higher premium)

 |Charged for standardized Part A and Part B costs (premiums and other cost-sharing for Part D vary depending on plan)

-|Annual out-of-pocket limit for in-network care (maximum is $6,700 in 2018)|
+|Annual out-of-pocket limit for in-network care (maximum is $8,850 in 2024)

 Remember, if you enroll in an HMO you cannot sign up for stand-alone prescription drug coverage.
 Make sure your HMO plan provides Part D coverage if you need it.